ProjectMi5/ModuleInterfaceJS/README.md

     There you would need to adapt the Module Number, use search and replace
 4. Start the Module Interface: `node app.js`

+## Usage

+In `app.js` use the _get/set-Functions_ to access the state values.
+Example:
+* get the Execute value: `opcua.getExecute`
+* set the Execute value: `opcua.setExecute()`

+Implemented state values: Execute, Ready, Busy, Done, Error

 ## Notes

 It only works with node-opcua v 0.0.30 (see package.json)